 A historical fiction definition seems simple enough: it’s fiction that takes place in the past.
-Typically, these books are written at least 30–50 years after the event or time period has taken place.
+Typically, historical fiction books are written at least 30–50 years after the event or time period has taken place.
 While some of it may be remembered from a lived experience, a lot of a historical fiction novel’s conception comes from research.

 In addition, historical fiction is usually considered more realistic in nature.
 Genre-bending books, though, have shown how a bit of fantasy or magical realism can enhance our understanding of the past.
 Because of this, I believe historical fiction books are also those that simply couldn’t have happened in any other time or place.
 The time period of the book and the real historical events that occurred during that time play as crucial of a role in the story as any character or plot twist.

-Some notes on this list
+Some notes on this historical fiction list

 In the following list, you’ll see books with fantastical elements, mystery, and romance.
 Some will have very recognizable historical figures starring as main characters, while others will tell the lesser known stories of people from the past.